Office of Charter Schools

 Charter Schools are public schools that are authorized by their local school districts, which, by law, must: 1.
 Improve student learning 2.
 Increase learning opportunities for all students 3.
 Encourage the use of different and innovative teaching methods 4.
 Create new professional opportunities for teachers 5.
 Provide parents and students with expanded choices in the types of educational opportunities that are available within the public school system 6.
 Be accountable for meeting measurable academic standards.

 Charter schools must adhere to many of the same educational mandates as traditional public schools, including but not limited to:

 - Civil rights

 - Employee criminal history checks

 - Open meetings

 - Generally accepted accounting principles

 - Certain provisions of the Pennsylvania School Code

-During the 2020-21 school year, there are eleven (12) brick and mortar charter schools in the City of Pittsburgh (see full list here).
+During the 2020-21 school year, there are twelve (12) brick and mortar charter schools in the City of Pittsburgh (see full list here).

 For information on cyber charter schools, contact the Pennsylvania Department of Education Charter Schools Office here.